-- Internal Oscillator (IOSC).
+■ Internal Oscillator (IOSC).
 The internal oscillator is an on-chip clock source.
 It does not require the use of any external components.
 The frequency of the internal oscillator is 12 MHz ± 30%.

 Applications that do not depend on accurate clock sources may use this clock source to reduce system cost.
 The internal oscillator is the clock source the device uses during and following POR.
-If the main oscillator is required, software must enable the main oscillator following reset and allow the main oscillator to stabilize before changing the clock reference. - Main Oscillator (MOSC).
+If the main oscillator is required, software must enable the main oscillator following reset and allow the main oscillator to stabilize before changing the clock reference.

+- Main Oscillator (MOSC).
 The main oscillator provides a frequency-accurate clock source by one of two means: an external single-ended clock source is connected to the OSC0 input pin, or an external crystal is connected across the OSC0 input and OSC1 output pins.
 If the PLL is being used, the crystal value must be one of the supported frequencies between 3.579545 MHz through 8.192 MHz (inclusive).
 If the PLL is not being used, the crystal may be any one of the supported frequencies between 1 MHz and 8.192 MHz.
 The single-ended clock source range is from DC through the specified speed of the device.
-The supported crystals are listed in the XTAL bit field in the RCC register (see page 191). - Internal 30-kHz Oscillator.
+The supported crystals are listed in the XTAL bit field in the RCC register (see page 190). - Internal 30-kHz Oscillator.
 The internal 30-kHz oscillator is similar to the internal oscillator, except that it provides an operational frequency of 30 kHz ± 50%.
 It is intended for use during Deep-Sleep power-saving modes.
-This power-savings mode benefits from reduced internal switching and also allows the main oscillator to be powered down. - External Real-Time Oscillator.
-The external real-time oscillator provides a low-frequency, accurate clock reference.
-It is intended to provide the system with a real-time clock source.
-The real-time oscillator is part of the Hibernation Module (see "Hibernation Module" on page 231) and may also provide an accurate source of Deep-Sleep or Hibernate mode power savings.
+This power-savings mode benefits from reduced internal switching and also allows the main oscillator to be powered down.

-The internal system clock (SysClk), is derived from any of the above sources plus two others: the output of the main internal PLL, and the internal oscillator divided by four (3 MHz $\pm$ 30%).
+The internal system clock (SysClk), is derived from any of the above sources plus two others: the output of the main internal PLL, and the internal oscillator divided by four (3 MHz \pm 30%).
 The frequency of the PLL clock reference must be in the range of 3.579545 MHz to 8.192 MHz (inclusive).
-Table 5-4 on page 174 shows how the various clock sources can be used in a system.
+Table 5-4 on page 175 shows how the various clock sources can be used in a system.